SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/using-widgets.md

 ![Selected asset](/images/users-guide/cockpit/cockpit-asset-selected.png)

-You have now selected an asset for an existing widget.
+You have now selected an asset for a widget.

 <a name="asset-new-widget"></a>
 #### To add an asset to a new widget